CrescentFlower-Inc/MicroCurrency/README.md

 A discord bot that allows currency control/trades/exchanges within micronations.

+# TODO:
+[ ] Remove inconsistencies
+[ ] Polish commands in order for them to be nicely formatted in embeds [ ] Make command names better
+[ ] API documentation

 # HOW TO INSTALL
 ~~This bot so far only works on linux.
 So if you are on windows, i recommend getting WSL or a virtual machine~~